ZifanWu/Plan-to-Predict/README.md

-This implementation is heavily based on [this repo](https://github.com/Xingyu-Lin/mbpo_pytorch).
+Our implementation is heavily based on [this repo](https://github.com/Xingyu-Lin/mbpo_pytorch).

 ##  Usage